AFNANAMIN/stt-iot-disrupt-2015/README.md

 # stt-iot-disrupt-2015
 Slides and code from the Speech to Text & IoT talk at TechCrunch's 2015 Disrupt SF Hackathon

+See a video of the demo in action at https://www.youtube.com/watch?v=92CDJ2P0vAo

 ## Setting up the demo

 There are a few different moving parts in this demo: